 Medical interventions can speed up labor, but there are other ways to encourage dilation.
-They include moving around, rocking on an exercise ball, using relaxation techniques, and laughing.
+Moving around, rocking on an exercise ball, using relaxation techniques, and laughing may help a person dilate.

 Dilation is a term that describes the widening of the cervical opening.
 Dilation of the cervix is one sign that a pregnant woman is going into labor.